Dav1dK/S02/README.md

-# NOTE: THE SET OF FILES FOR 2.1.1 IS CURRENTLY BEING UPDATED #

-ITxPT(R)2021 specifications
-# S02 - Onboard Architecture specifications
+# S02 - Onboard Architecture specifications #

+This it the github repository for the ITxPT S02 specifications.
+It contains additional files that complement the specifications.

+The specifications themselves are found at https://wiki.itxpt.org/index.php?title=ITxPT_Technical_Specifications

+The **branch name** corresponds to the **specification revision** these files are valid for.

+## Know Issues List ##

+Known Issues for the S02 Specifications are documented in [KnownIssues.md](KnownIssues.md)

+## Client Development Guide ##

+Find implementation advice in [ClientDevelopmentGuide.md](Guidelines/ClientDevelopmentGuide.md)

+## Schemas ##

-Schema files and examples are currently available for each of the following services according to ITxPT S02v2.1.0 specification (available in https://wiki.itxpt.org/index.php?title=ITxPT_Technical_Specifications):
+Schema files and examples are currently available for each of the following services:

-## XSD & XML
 - ModuleInventory
 - GNSSLocation
 - FMStoIP
 - VEHICLEtoIP
 - AVMS
 - APC

-## JSON
 - MADT

-## What does it serve?
+### Purpose of schema files ###
-XML Schema Definition (XSD) or JSON Schema are currently the de facto standard for describing XML/JSON document.
-Schema should be used as a software development tool in the implementation of ITxPT IP service using XML or JSON payloads.
-It can validate that an data structure is well formed and compliant with the structure defined in the related ITxPT specification.
+XML Schema Definition (XSD) or JSON Schema are the standard for describing XML and JSON structured data.
+Schemas should be used as a software development tool in the implementation of ITxPT IP service using XML or JSON payloads.
+It can validate that a data structure is well formed and compliant with the structure defined in the related ITxPT specification.
 In some cases, Schema can be used to automate/simplify the generation of payload structure at coding level.

-## Report an issue/question related to these files
+### Report an issue/question related to the schema files ###
 To report any issue found during implementation or question you have regarding the content of this repository, please use the native GitHub Issue system.

-## Report an issue/question related to an ITxPT specification
+## Report an issue/question related to an ITxPT specification ###
 To report any issue found during implementation or question you have regarding the content of the specification, please use the dedicated form: https://forms.gle/tMRgxTXSF1Mahpq27